Differential Privacy as a Causal Property: A Primer on Causation

-Importantly, interventions on data points $D_i$s do not model modifying the attributes they record nor affect other inputs.
-Instead, interventions on $D_i$ model changing the values provided as inputs to the algorithm, which can be changed without affecting their attributes or other inputs.
-This corresponds to an \emph{atomicity} property, that the inputs $D_i$ are causally isolated from one another and that they can be intervened upon separately.
+Importantly, interventions on a data point $D_i$ do not model modifying the attributes they record nor affect other inputs.
+Instead, interventions on $D_i$ model changing the values provided as inputs to the algorithm, which can be changed without affecting the attributes or other inputs.
+This corresponds to an \emph{atomicity} property: the inputs $D_i$ are causally isolated from one another and they can be intervened upon separately.

-Making the distinction between the inputs $D_i$ and the attributes $R_i$ might seem nitpicky, but it is key to understanding differential privacy.
+Making the distinction between the inputs $D_i$ and the attributes $R_i$ might seem nitpicky, but it is key to understanding \DP{}.
 Recall that its motivation is to make people comfortable with truthfully sharing data instead of withholding it or lying, which is an acknowledgment that the inputs people provide might not be the same as the attributes they describe.
 Furthermore, that changing inputs do not change attributes or other inputs is a reflection of how the program works.
-It is not an implicit or hidden assumption of independence; it is fact about the program analyzed.
+It is not an implicit or hidden assumption of independence; it is a fact about the program analyzed.